The Vikki Orvice library

 Monday and Thursday 8am-8.45am, lunch and 2.30pm-3.45pm.

-If you are wanting to return a book please leave in the box on the table in front of Mrs Fazackerley's desk.
+If you are wanting to return a book, please leave it in the box on the table in front of Mrs Fazackerley's desk.

 If you are out of school, you can also take books out by browsing all our library books here and then emailing Mrs Fazackerley at email@example.com to arrange collection of the book(s) you would like.
 To return books you should drop your library books into the box in reception when you are finished with them.